 Savannah Guides Limited acknowledges Aboriginal and Torres Strait Islander peoples as the Traditional Owners and Custodians of Australia.
 We also acknowledge that the dispossession of Aboriginal and Torres Strait Islander peoples from their lands, the dispersal and relocation of communities, the erosion of traditional customs and languages, and the removal of children from their families have resulted in the disconnection of generations of families from their traditional homelands, languages and culture.

-Savannah Guides sees that it has a role to play in building awareness around these issues among its membership, broader network and the visitors that we connect with.
+As protectors and interpreters of the outback, we recognise our role in building awareness of these issues among our membership, our professional networks and the visitors we connect with.
 This includes creating more opportunities for Traditional Owners to tell their stories.

-Savannah Guides’ first Board in 1988 included Aboriginal Ranger John Clark.
-We have continued our strong history of Aboriginal engagement and respect including Individual and Enterprise Indigenous Members, development and training projects and many long-term friendships.
+The inaugural 1988 Savannah Guides’ Board included Indigenous Ranger, John Clark.
+Since then we have continued our strong history of Indigenous engagement and respect including Individual and Enterprise Indigenous Members, development and training projects and many long-term friendships.
 These have included various projects across Australia delivering training, developing operational and interpretive manuals, building marketing strategies and mainstream tourism engagement.